orbit-mvi/orbit-mvi/orbit-core/README.md

         val result = apiCall()
         reduce { state.copy(results = result) }
     }

-    fun strictExample(number: Int) = orbit {
-        transform { apiCall() }
-            .reduce { state.copy(results = event.results) }
 }
-}
 ```

 Reducers take incoming events and the current state to produce a new state.

-**Note:** With the [strict syntax](../strict-syntax.md) reducers are
-pass-through operators.
-This means that after applying a reducer, the
-upstream event is passed through unmodified to downstream operators.
-This helps avoid having to create intermediate objects to retain
-upstream events.
-Operators downstream of a reducer can expect to be
-called only after the upstream reduction has completed.

 ### Side effect